ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 ## Defining allowed structures

 When a feature introduces a model element, it should register it in the schema.
 Besides defining that such an element may exist in the model, the feature also needs to define where this element can be placed.
-This information is provided by {@link module:engine/model/schema~SchemaItemDefinition#allowIn} property of the {@link module:engine/model/schema~SchemaItemDefinition}:
+This information is provided by the {@link module:engine/model/schema~SchemaItemDefinition#allowIn} property of the {@link module:engine/model/schema~SchemaItemDefinition}:

 ```js
 schema.register( 'myElement', {